binipringle/dh-in-prison/_texts/3-envscan.md

 source: M.A. in Digital Humanities capstone project.
 The Graduate Center - CUNY.
 May 2020
 toc:
 - College-in-prison programs in New York State
-- Programs and Initiatives in other states and other countries
+- Programs and initiatives in other states and other countries

 ---